michaeljfriedman/economy-simulator/README.md

 the unemployment rate, and the business closure rate, when you vary certain parameters.

+> Note that this is merely an experimental model of a toy economy.
+I do not claim that this is an accurate model of reality, and any results derived from this model should not be used to conclude what would actually happen in reality.
+I only use it to understand the potential effects of certain parameters on a simplified model.

 This README covers how the simulation is designed and how to run it.
 For development details, see the [developer guide](docs/dev_guide.md).